Updated June 2026Test-Driven Development with .NET MAUI and Blazor Hybrid

 - Familiarity with Git

-- No prior testing experience required
+- No prior mobile or testing experience required

 Target Audience

-Blazor and web developers building MAUI Blazor Hybrid apps who want the confidence of a test-first workflow.
-Ideal for teams sharing one Razor component library across native apps and the web, where a regression ships to every platform at once — and for organizations that require automated test coverage in their delivery pipeline.
-This is the test-driven companion to our Build Cross-Platform Apps with .NET MAUI and Blazor Hybrid course.
+Blazor and web developers who want to learn MAUI Blazor Hybrid the test-first way.
+This course covers the same full curriculum as our Build Cross-Platform Apps with .NET MAUI and Blazor Hybrid course - BlazorWebView, shared UI across native and web, platform integration, data, and deployment - but every feature is built test-first with bUnit at the center.
+Ideal for teams sharing one Razor component library across native apps and the web, where a regression ships to every platform at once, and for organizations that require automated test coverage in their delivery pipeline.

 Description